inconvergent/cl-veq/DOCS.md

 TYPES

-all vv vv expressions (except m@ where it does not make sense) can be explicity typed. the supported types, wtih corresponding array type are as follows
+all vv expressions (except `f@` and `m@`, where it does not make sense) can be explicity typed. the supported types, wtih corresponding array type are as follows

  - f: veq:ff, single-float; veq:fvec
  - d: veq:df, double-float; veq:dvec